JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 The last two convert methods provide conversions from rational types to floating-point and integer types.
 To convert to floating point, one simply converts both numerator and denominator to that floating point type and then divides.
-To convert to integer, one can use the ``div`` operator for truncated integer division (rounded towards zero).
+To convert to integer, one can use the :func:`div` operator for truncated integer division (rounded towards zero).

 .. _man-promotion: